fkozmik/NixOS-personal/README.md

 - `flake.lock`: //
 - `Base`: Folder containing a tad more advanced configurations depending on what I like ATM *¯\\_(ツ)_/¯*.
   - `base.nix`: Mostly Nix Options with programs and services.
+  - `battery-management.nix` Battery conf, destined to become a module
   - `cosmic.nix`: GUI confs
 - `Users`: Folder containing personal configurations.
   - `aliases.nix`: The name should tell you exactly what it does ^^